larryweinhouse/larry-sandbox/delivery.md

 - **Intermediate files** (59 versions currently named outfiles)
   - you can find current outfiles at: nfs://share/exports/uploaded/FACTUAL_MASTER/outfiles
   - These files are a subset of our index which have been vetted and contain only approved attributes suitable for partner consumption.
-These files act as a source of truth so that any human or machine can further process producing standard or custom datasets.
+These files act as a source of truth so that any human or machine can further process, producing standard or custom datasets.

 - **Standard and diffs data sets**
   - A set of standard files are placed on nfs for Internal customers.